Jim Dunbar: Honors

 He was elected to the National Radio Hall of Fame in 1999, and to the Bay Area Radio Hall of Fame (Class 2006) in 2006 as a member of the first class to be inducted.

-Personal life
+Personal life and death

 Dunbar was married to Beth Monroe, whom he met in New Orleans; they had a son and a daughter.

+On April 22, 2019, Dunbar died peacefully due to old age, according to his daughter.

 Portrayals

 Dunbar is portrayed by actor Tom Verica in the 2007 film Zodiac, in a scene recreating the call to AM San Francisco by the person claiming to be the Zodiac Killer.